 Following a training plan is the best way to make sure you’re ready for your race.

 We have a number of half marathon training plans ranging from 8 weeks to 20 weeks.
-We recommend giving yourself 2, 16 or 20 weeks to train for beginners.
+We recommend giving yourself at least 16-20 weeks to train if you’re a beginner, or have only run a handful of 5ks.
 This will help ease your body into the demands of the sport and impact.

 You can search our training plans to find the right half marathon schedule for you.